 All I had to focus on for weeks was eat, sleep, medicate.

 When I think about where I was just a few months ago, it scares me so much.
 I was a shell of myself, barely existing but counting down each minute.
 Each moment was suffering, each moment was a challenge.
 Mental health had shown itself to me in a way I could never have imagined.

 Then came the recovery which was slow.
-I kept hoping that I’d wake up one day and feel me again and all of the bad days would be erased from my memory or even just feel like a bad nightmare but instead I had to learn to accept.
+I kept hoping that I’d wake up one day and feel me again and all of the bad days would be erased from my ball pool memory or even just feel like a bad nightmare but instead I had to learn to accept.
 To accept that I wasn’t immune from the grips of anxiety and depression and that it was now part of my story.

 I started to get glimpses of myself back again.
 I can count the number of good days I had during those first few months on one hand.
 Recovery is slow and hard and definitely not one straight line.
-One good day, my partner and I simply ate food, walked in the park and watched a feel good film but I remember messaging my Mum feeling such hope.
+One good day, my partner and I simply ate food, walked in the park and watched a feel good film but I remember messaging my Mum feeling book such hope.
 Today’s a good day I wrote.

 Now when I meet my psychiatrist and therapists we talk about the positives that have come from this sudden unexplainable episode.
 I’ve spent a lot of time wondering why me, how could this of happened but I have to accept that I don’t think I’ll ever get a definitive answer as to why this happened.
 The human brain is so complex and when I’m feeling ready, I really want to learn as much as I can about it.